influxdata/docs-v2/content/flux/v0.x/query-data/prometheus.md

 {{% /note %}}

 ### Example Prometheus query results
-The following Prometheus metrics are example metrics scraped from the InfluxDB OSS 2.x `/metrics` endpoint:
+The following are example Prometheus metrics scraped from the InfluxDB OSS 2.x `/metrics` endpoint:

 ```sh
 # HELP go_goroutines Number of goroutines that currently exist.